somelinuxguy/ExecutiveOrder66/README.md

 # Elevator pitch
-You are in Atlanta only briefly, a visit or perhaps bussiness.
+You are in Atlanta only briefly, a visit or perhaps business.
 Probably because you flew in here on your way someplace better.
 You want to know what to see here, and you want it from people who love the city, not some commercial crap.

 # To Do
 Wishlist items...
 It would be great to spend a minute on: